Mukund2/Hawkeye/README.md

 # Hawkeye
 ## Personal project
--tracks movement of foreign and domestic aircraft -color coded based on military or civilian craft -tense geopolitcal zones monitored for military aircraft clustering and unusual circling
+- tracks movement of foreign and domestic aircraft
+- color coded based on military or civilian craft
+- tense geopolitcal zones monitored for military aircraft clustering and unusual circling